GeneploreAI/geneplore-self-hosted/README.md

 # geneplore-self-hosted
 Geneplore AI's Discord bot that you can host yourself.

+**NOTICE: Archived due to the depreciation of the Geneplore API as of July 1, 2024.**

 To run, follow these steps:

 1. Install Python 3.8 or higher.